parker-martel/parker-martel/README.md

 ## 🙋‍♂️ About me

-I'm a recent graduate from California State University, Fullerton 📚 with a BS in Computer Science 💻.
+I'm a recent graduate from California State University, Fullerton with a B.S. in Computer Science 💻.
 Currently living in California 📍, I am open to work and looking for my first entry level software job!

 ##### - 👋 Hi, I’m Parker Martel.
 I'm a recent graduate from California State University, Fullerton with a BS in Computer Science looking for my first entry-level software job!
 ##### - 📍 Student at California State University, Fullerton